Super Bowl XXIII halftime show: Production

 The halftime show created was titled "BeBop Bamboozled".

 It was decided that the show would have a 1950s theme.
 The show featured an Elvis impersonator dubbed "Elvis Presto", played by then-Solid Gold dancer Alex Cole.
-Despite this, not one actual Elvis Presley song was performed, and the show instead featured songs from musicals among other tunes.
+Two portions of Elvis Presley songs were performed ("Blue Suede Shoes" and "Burning Love"), and the rest of the show instead featured songs from musicals among other tunes.
 Cole had not originally been the individual cast to impersonate Elvis.
-Rather, he was the choreographer for an individual cast, who had previously played Elvis on Broadway.
+Rather, he was the choreographer for an individual who had previously played Elvis on Broadway.
 When that individual backed out, Cole was cast in his place.
 The vocals of "Elvis Presto" were pre-recorded, performed by Jody LoMedico.

 The show featured roughly 2,000 South Florida-area dancers and performers.
 Among the choreographers was June Taylor.
 Donald Pippin was in charge of the music.

 A number of magic tricks had been considered by Witkowski.
 It was decided that their big trip would be a large-scale card trick.

 The show also featured the use of 102 custom-made Harley Davidson motorcycles, as well as pink Cadillacs and fireworks.